Serena Williams Unveils Match Kit for US Open

-Serena Williams unveils match kit for US Open originally appeared on NBC Sports Chicago
+Serena Williams unveils match kit for US Open originally appeared on NBC Sports Washington

 Serena Williams will be shining a little extra at Arthur Ashe Stadium on Monday night.